Three Bean Chicken Soup

 - Ladle soup into bowls and top with sour cream, cheese and tortilla strips if desired.

-- Dice vegetables and chicken into small bite so it cooks uniformly.
+- Dice vegetables and chicken into small bites so they cook uniformly.

 - Fire roasted tomatoes provide excellent flavor, but feel free to substitute another diced tomato if necessary.